-The entire recycle bin can be emptied using the Delete All button.
-This permanently deletes all files in the recycle bin.
+Click Delete All to permanently deletes all files in the recycle bin.

-Admin Tip: Check your recycle bin every so often and consider cleaning out files you know you won't need to restore.
-Recycled files can quickly add up, taking up large amounts of storage space and slowing your OU Campus account down.
+Check your recycle bin every so often and consider cleaning out files you know you won't need to restore.
+Recycled files can take up large amounts of storage space and slow your OU Campus account.

-Administrators can change the location of the recycle bin in the site settings.
+Administrators can change the location of the recycle bin in site settings.